rstraub/tennis-test-design-kata-scala/README.md

 It's up to you to find the flaw in the tests and fix them.
 For bonus points leave a comment what violation the test had.

+The original kata can be found [here](https://sammancoaching.org/kata_descriptions/tennis.html)

 ## Heuristics

 ### Be clear rather than clever

-Test exercise behavior in the system.
+Tests exercise behavior in the system.
 The key to making tests valuable over a long time is to make them easy to understand.
 As such, we should always favor being clear over being clever.
 That means we sometimes have to accept a little bit of duplication to aid readability and comprehension of the test.